 Cordoba is one of the most colourful and fascinating cities in Andalusia.
-It sometimes overlooked as a day trip destination in favour of other popular Spanish cities.
+It sometimes overlooked as a day trip destination in favour of other popular Spanish towns.
 Cordoba is a perfect place for people who want to escape the crowds of Granada and Seville.

-I have perfectly planned this one day in Cordoba itinerary to help you to explore the city's historic landmarks and experience the local culture.
+I have perfectly planned this one day in Cordoba itinerary to help you explore the city's historic European landmarks and to experience the local culture.
 I have also included my suggestions on where to eat, how to travel, and what else to see if you have more than one day in Cordoba.

 Nestled on the banks of the Guadalquivir River, Cordoba was designated as a World Heritage Site and was historically home to many diverse cultures such as the Jewish, Romans, Arabs and more.
 The city was once a capital of the Arab State and Caliphate.
 Today, Cordoba is filled with maze-like alleys, squares, museums, gardens, and colourful patios.